-The Walt Disney World food and beverage team strives to accommodate guests with special diets.
-In three easy steps, you can dine knowing that all reasonable efforts will be made to address your concerns.
+The Disney food and beverage team strives to accommodate guests with special diets.
+With a few easy steps, you can dine in Walt Disney World or Disneyland Resort knowing that all reasonable efforts will be made to address your concerns.

-- Talk to the Chef or Restaurant Manager when you arrive the restaurant
+3. Talk to the Chef or Restaurant Manager when you arrive the restaurant.

 Allergies and Intolerances

 The following food allergies and intolerances can usually be accommodated at restaurants in the parks and Resort hotels: gluten, wheat, shellfish, soy, lactose, milk, peanuts, tree nuts, fish or eggs.
 Visit our Eating with Allergies and Intolerances in Disney World page to learn more.

 And a reminder: as with any special diet concern — it is always best to speak directly with a trained special diets Cast Member or Chef at each dining location you visit, no matter the service style.